 By Councilor Bryn Oakleaf

 Hello, Winooski.
-I want to share a summary from the most recent Municipal Infrastructure Commission that was held in mid-December.
-For those that may not know, I serve as the City Council Liaison to the Municipal Infrastructure Commission.
-This Commission is comprised of five Council-appointed members.
+For those that may not know, or remember, I serve as the City Council Liaison to the Municipal Infrastructure Commission (MIC) This summary covers our most recent meetings held on June 16th and July 21st.
+The MIC is comprised of five Council-appointed members.
 In their role, they support the implementation of Winooski’s Strategic Vision as outlined in the 2019 Master Plan.
-The Commission is charged with helping the City Council and staff "Invest in the City’s municipal infrastructure, including energy resources, facilities and technology; roads and sidewalks; and water, sewer, and storm water lines and facilities.”
+The Commission is charged with helping the City Council and staff “Invest in the City’s municipal infrastructure, including energy resources, facilities and technology; roads and sidewalks; and water, sewer, and stormwater lines and facilities.”

 I encourage all Winooski residents interested in the City’s infrastructure to attend future Commission meetings.
-The Municipal Infrastructure Commission is taking steps to return to a regular monthly meeting schedule.
-Look for announcements for the next meeting date, agenda, and how to join.
-To learn more, visit https://www.winooskivt.gov/1389/Municipal-Infrastructure-Commission.
+Look for announcements in the City notices and Front Porch Forum for the next meeting date in September, agenda, and how to join the conversation.
+To learn more, visit winooskivt.gov/infrastructure.

 Please get in touch if you have comments or questions on the work of the Commission.